Rajpratik71/zfs_wiki/Debian-Stretch-Root-on-ZFS.md

 ### Areca

-Systems that require the `arcsas` blob driver should add it to the `/etc/initramfs-tools/modules` file and run `update-initramfs -c -k all`.
+Systems that require the `arcsas` blob driver should add it to the `/etc/initramfs-tools/modules` file and run `update-initramfs -u -k all`.

 Upgrade or downgrade the Areca driver if something like `RIP: 0010:[<ffffffff8101b316>]  [<ffffffff8101b316>] native_read_tsc+0x6/0x20` appears anywhere in kernel log.
 ZoL is unstable on systems that emit this error message.